P064F

 7

-After any repair, perform all required relearn procedures before returning the vehicle to service.
+After repair, perform all required relearn procedures before returning the vehicle to service.

 Related powertrain codes